spendyaala/aws-redis-feast-featurestore/README.md

     --sql "SELECT * from spectrum.zipcode_features LIMIT 1;"
 ```

-9. If you would like to print out the results, you can run the following statement.
+6. If you would like to print out the results, you can run the following statement.
 ```
 aws redshift-data get-statement-result --id [SET YOUR STATEMENT ID HERE]
 ```

+## Setting up Redis Enterprise Cloud

-10. Its time to deply Redis Enterprise Cloud on AWS, by going to the web application portal: https://app.redislabs.com.
+Its time to deply Redis Enterprise Cloud on AWS, by going to the web application portal: https://app.redislabs.com.

 You can choose to deploy a Fixed or Flexible deployment.
 After you provision a fully managed DBaaS(Database-as-a-Service) from Redis, please take a note of the following database endpoint configurations.
 - Redis Database Server hostname.